brookshelley/brookshelley.github.com/movies.md

     Wars, but I liked it better than pretty much any of the old or prequel ones.
 It was fun, had a few rad women, and didn't go overboard on "remember this?" fanservice.
 I laughed a few times, and I'm hoping they make sequels.

+24. **Appropriate Behavior**

+    This was a fun movie about being a Persian Bisexual woman in NYC.
+Shirin goes through a major breakup, then struggles to date, and heal, while dealing with a family she doesn't think will understand her queerness, and the strange world of the NYC queer and poly scene.
+I laughed out loud during a lot of this, even as I scratched my head at the confusing references to trans guys—like, why are they a joke?
+Overall, I dug this movie, and hope the director/writer Desiree makes more films soon.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_